Export Tablespace Using Expdp

 The above command must be run on $ prompt.

-DIRECTORY – The directory parameter specifies the name of the directory object which we created in the second step.
-Which confirms the location where all the backup files store.
+DIRECTORY - The directory parameter specifies the name of the directory object which we created in the second step.
+Which confirms the location where all the backup files are stored.

 DUMPFILE - The dumpfile parameter specified the name of the dumpfile which stores all the exported data, in my case I give the name of the dumpfile as "tablespace_bkp.dmp".
 The dumpfile is a binary file.

 LOGFILE - The logfile parameter defines the export log name, you can give any name here.
 The log file is a text file that is human-readable.

 TABLESPACE - The tablespace parameter has identified the name of the tablespaces which you want to take export backup and it's confirmed to data pump utility run in tablespace mode.
 Here you can specify multiple tablespace names separated by comma (,).